rafael-g-depaulo/obsidian-vault/RPG/R20/Conditions.md

 A heavily obscured area—such as darkness, opaque fog, or dense foliage—blocks vision entirely.
 A creature in a heavily obscured area effectively suffers from the blinded condition

 Bright light lets most creatures see normally.
 Even gloomy days provide bright light, as do torches, lanterns, fires, and other sources of illumination within a specific radius.
 Dim light, also called shadows, creates a lightly obscured area.

-Darkness creates a heavily obscured area
+Darkness creates a heavily obscured area.

 ## Grapple
 The target is Grappled, and the grapple’s escape DC equals **8 + your Strength modifier + your Proficiency Bonus**.
 This grapple is possible only if the target is no more than one Size larger than you and if you have a hand free to grab the target.
 Shove.
 You either push the target 5 feet away or knock the target Prone.
 This shove is possible only if the target is no more than one Size larger than you.